Residence Requirement

 Does the two-year residency requirement affect students attending SRU in 2022-23?

-No, this requirement only applies to first-year, full-time students who enroll in the fall 2023.
-Current students (first-year students enrolled in 2022-2023) are exempt from this requirement.
+No, this requirement only applies to first-year, full-time students who enrolled in the fall 2023, or after.
+First-year students enrolled in 2022-2023 are exempt from this requirement.

 If I transfer to SRU, how many years do I have to live on campus?